MaheshJavaDeveloper/weather/README.md

  * Temperatures are shown in integers as expected.
  * Added Feels like, Humidity, Wind additionally to utilize api more and to provide more info to the users.
  * Added Hourly Forecast Weather i.e for upcoming 7hours from current time along with Current weather and Next 7 Days Forecast tab.
- * Increased 5 days forecast to 7 (Slight change from wireframe) to achieve one complete upcoming week.
- * Have slightly changed the design from the wireframe which was given in the task just to achieve a few more user-friendly experiences.
  * Added Digital Clock under Search bar as additional info to the user.
  * Results panel background will have two variations.
     1. Warm background for temperature above 20°c